What is Shopify?

-- Set Custom Shipping Rates – these can be based off rules that you create such as fixed price, order value or weight based and location based pricing
+- Set Custom Shipping Rates – these can be based on rules that you create such as fixed price, order value or weight-based and location-based pricing

 - Offer Free Shipping – if you don’t want to charge your customers, then you can offer free shipping on all orders